DSharpPlus/DSharpPlus/docs/articles/hosting.md

 ### Making your publishing life easier
 Now that we have covered where you can possibly host your application, now lets cover how to make your life easier publishing it.
-Many different source control solutions out there are free and also offer some type of CI/CD intergration (paid and free).
+Many different source control solutions out there are free and also offer some type of CI/CD integration (paid and free).
 Below are some of the solutions that we recommend:

-* [**Azure Devops**](https://azure.microsoft.com/en-us/services/devops/?nav=min "Azure Devops"):  Allows for GIT source control hosting along with intergrated CI/CD pipelines to auto compile and publish your applications.
+* [**Azure Devops**](https://azure.microsoft.com/en-us/services/devops/?nav=min "Azure Devops"):  Allows for GIT source control hosting along with integrated CI/CD pipelines to auto compile and publish your applications.
 You can also use their CI/CD service if your code is hosted in a different source control enviorment like Github.
 * [**Github**](https://github.com/ "GitHub") Allows for GIT source control hosting.
 From here you can leverage many different CI/CD options to compile and publish your applications.
-* [**Bitbucket**](https://bitbucket.org/ "Bitbucket"):  Allows for GIT source control hosting along with intergrated CI/CD pipelines to auto compile and publish your applications.
+* [**Bitbucket**](https://bitbucket.org/ "Bitbucket"):  Allows for GIT source control hosting along with integrated CI/CD pipelines to auto compile and publish your applications.